MuLinux: Minimalist design

 muLinux was based on the Linux 2.0.36 kernel.
 Development was frozen in 2004 at version 14r0, with some of the code and packages taken from software releases going back to 1998 (owing only to their smaller sizes).
 An experimental, unstable version called Lepton had the 2.4 kernel.

-muLinux could be both booted or installed to a hard drive on an obsolete machine from floppy disks.
+muLinux could be both booted and installed to a hard drive on an obsolete machine from floppy disks.
 A highly functional UNIX-like, network-enabled server with a Unix shell could be had from but one floppy disk.
 Another floppy disk added workstation functionality and a legacy X Window VGA GUI came with a third floppy.
 One reviewer noted, "It's not gorgeous, but the whole X subsystem fits onto a single floppy.
 Egad." muLinux could also be unpacked and installed by a self-executable archive, or extracted directly, onto an old DOS or Windows 9x (umsdos) partition without harming the current OS.
 If the machine had a floppy disk drive muLinux also would run on an otherwise diskless computer and no CD-ROM drive was needed.

 Owing to its minimalist design muLinux was a single-user OS, with all operations performed by the root user.
 It used the ext2 Linux native file system (rather than the slower Minix file system seen in other single-floppy takes on Linux).
 The OS was robust when used for text-based tasks along with basic file, light web page or email serving.
 It could also be adapted as a very tiny, stand-alone embedded system.

 muLinux was sometimes installed by Windows users who wanted to learn about the commands and configuration of a Unix-like operating system before taking the step of installing a full Linux distribution or BSD release, although on later computers this could easily be done with any one of many live CD distributions.
 Since the distribution was always wholly targeted at old hardware and meant to have a tiny footprint, Andreoli warned at the time that muLinux should not be used to evaluate Linux or open source software.
 The OS came with a lean and pithy online help system which also happened to be an introduction to UNIX, written in an English which the developer called "fractured."
 The OS had "cheery dialogues" and a friendly sense of humour sprinkled throughout.